SShivamshan/Chatbot/README.md

 python -m venv venv
 source venv/bin/activate  # On Windows, use venv\Scripts\activate
 ``
+or
+``conda create -n venv python = 3.10(example) &&
+conda activate venv
+``

 3. Install the required dependencies: `` pip install -r requirements.txt``

 ## Usage

-To run the chatbot application, execute the following command from the project root: ``python src/main.py``
+To run the chatbot application, execute the following command from the project root: ``streamlit run src/main.py``
 ## Features

-- Interactive chatbot using LLMs mostly using Ollama (llama3.2 : 3 billion model)
+- Interactive chatbot using LLMs mostly using Ollama (llama3.2 : 3 billion model), llava:7b for images cases.
 - Document processing and analysis
 - Image and schematic handling
 - Integration with ChromaDB for efficient storage
-- Agents that does the same things as RAG
+- Agents that does the same things as RAG but with the ability to run a search on the web through keywords.
 - Further addition of machine learning and chat bot mix
+- Possible to offload a model from the GPU when switching between sessions or logging out.

 ## Dependencies